-New/beginning teachers are mentored with veteran teachers as indicated by the District's MINT program.
+New/beginning teachers are mentored by veteran teachers as indicated by the District's MINT program.
 Teachers new to the school site are paired up with a mentor teacher within the same Grade Level or Department.
-Some of the mentoring activities include that of Common Planning Sessions, classroom walk-throughs and curriculum guidance.
+Some of the mentoring activities include that of common planning sessions, classroom walk-throughs and curriculum guidance.